 New Year’s greetings and red packets

 On the first day of the New Year, younger generation will greet the elders.
 You must first say "Kung Hei Fat Choi", and then say other congratulations.
 Married couples will give red packets to single people.
 The money in the red packet is believed to cast away evil and keep the children healthy.
-The host will also prepare Chinese candy box to greet the guests.
 The common activities during Chinese New Year are mahjong and gambling games.

 Tips during first day of Chinese New Year